Here you’ll find a collection of author photos, book covers and author bios for press.

 Author & Event Photos

-Her two books of Kansas essays, Flyover People: Life on the Ground in a Rectangular State, and Waiting on the Sky: More Flyover People Essays (Quincy Press), received the Kansas Notable Book Award.
+Her two books of Kansas essays, Flyover People: Life on the Ground in a Rectangular State, and Waiting on the Sky: More Flyover People Essays (Quincy Press), have both received the Kansas Notable Book Award.

 Walking on Water Book Description (Short)